yordan-g/yochess-ui/README.md

 ### [SvelteKit]

 This project is powered by the [SvelteKit] framework, licensed under [MIT License][SvelteKit License].

+## Notes for developers

+If you are interested in running the project locally follow [this guide here](docs/running-locally.md)

 [cm-chessboard]: https://github.com/shaack/cm-chessboard
 [Stefan Haack]: https://github.com/shaack